algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/mainWeeklyReport.md

 ## Conclusion of the second week

-The second week was a bit complicated with the hardware problems but we tried to solve them with LEDs to simulate each state apart from the battery.
+The second week was a bit complicated with the hardware problems, but we tried to solve them with LEDs to simulate each state, with the exception of the battery.
 The team continued to work on the documents, in particular the technical plan and the test plan.
-The team has also started to reverse-engineer the existing software with LEDs.
+The team has also started to reverse-engineer the existing software using LEDs.
 The team is motivated to continue next week's work with the LEDs and to look for a way to create a library for the NFC software.

 ## Key Performance Indicators